Vegan & Vegetarian Nutrition

 Whether you eat a vegetarian or non-vegetarian diet, the key to health is simple.
 Include a wide variety of different foods in your diet – no one food source is nutritionally complete by itself.
 Vegetarians choose foods from grains, vegetables, legumes, nuts, seeds and fruits.
 Whole unrefined foods are best.
 Eggs and dairy are optional.
 On a plant-based diet, you will have the distinct advantage of obtaining nutrients from sources high in fibre, and low in saturated fat and cholesterol.

 Click VegNutriton-Feb06 for a print version.

 Most people can easily meet their protein needs by eating a variety of whole grains, legumes, and vegetables on a daily basis.
 Although there is somewhat less protein in a vegetarian diet, this is actually an advantage, as excess protein has been linked to heart disease, cancer, kidney disease and osteoporosis.
-Foods high in protein include tofu, tempeh, TVP, beans, nuts, seeds, soy milk, some vegetables (such as broccoli, asparagus, spinach, snowpeas, Brussels sprouts), eggs, and dairy products.
+Foods high in protein include tofu, tempeh, TVP, beans, nuts, seeds, soy milk, and many vegetables (such as broccoli, asparagus, spinach, snowpeas, Brussels sprouts).

 It was once thought that foods had to be combined within a single meal to provide complete protein.
 The latest research indicates that an assortment of plant foods eaten over the course of a day can provide all of the essential amino acids you need.
 This is the postion of American Dietetic Association.